rausalgue/IS211_CourseProject/README.md

 The Search page will allow you to search for Books in the Book Database.
 With the ISBM number, search any book in the google API.

+Once your result is found, click on the name to view information and add to any of your clouds

 If you are not a beta Tester, simply create a new account with our Sign Up process from the main page.